Annibor/financial-freedom-calc/README.md

 ### Future Features

+Due to the lack of time during this project, I didn't had th epossibility to implement everything I wanted, but instead I've added these features to future features for this project.

 Future features for the CLI are:
 - Additional financial planning tools.
 - Make calculations work if user wants to input yearly or monthly interest rates.
 - Making it possible for user to save and send the calculations to their emails.
-- Making a calculation that includes the aculat spenings for the user each month.
+- Making a calculation that includes the actual spenings for the user each month.
+- Make it collect actual savings for the user.
+- When adding above feautres it would be necessary to include a login and password for users, so their account and data will be saved.